Skip to content

 #How Do You Open Excel in Safe Mode?

 Safe Mode strips away add-ins, custom toolbars, and startup files.
-It’s the fastest way to figure out whether Excel itself is broken or something else is interfering.
+It’s the fastest way to split the question “Is Excel broken, or is something attached to it misbehaving?”

 Method 1: Keyboard shortcut